hewison-chris/agora-cl-docs/website/docs/concepts/nodes-networks.md

 Slashers, like validators, use specialized pieces of consensus-layer client software to fulfill a critical responsibility for the Agora network.
 Slashers attempt to detect and punish malicious validators.
 Learn more by reading our [Slasher documentation](../agora-cl-usage/slasher.md).

 **How do I get testnet BOA?** <br/>
 We recommend using [Paradigm's MultiFaucet](https://faucet.paradigm.xyz/).
-If that doesn't work, you can ask the community for testnet BOA on either the [Agora-cl Discord server](https://t.me/bosagora_eng) or on [r/ethstaker](https://www.reddit.com/r/ethstaker).
+If that doesn't work, you can ask the community for testnet BOA on either the [Bosagora Telegram](https://t.me/bosagora_eng) or on [r/ethstaker](https://www.reddit.com/r/ethstaker).

 import {RequestUpdateWidget} from '@site/src/components/RequestUpdateWidget.js';